deezombiedude612/wp-labs/src/lab02.md

 # Practical 02: Applying CSS

-This practical is an extension of Practical 01 - you will now attempt to implement visual styles to the content prepared in HTML.. unless you've done so already (in which case, you put some more 😝).
+This practical is an extension of Practical 01 - you will now attempt to implement visual styles to the content prepared in HTML.. unless you've done so already (in which case, you can consider putting in some more 😝).

-## Task

-In the webpages you created, apply the various CSS styles you've learnt in lecture (e.g., background color, fonts, image positioning, etc.).
-When applying CSS to your webpages, look up some good aesthetic principles web designers or developers take when designing their websites.
-Try to apply those principles in your webpages wherever possible.

-### Optional Task: CSS Responsiveness

-Try and implement a styling that only applies itself in mobile screens.
-You may look up a screen resolution for a mobile device of your choice (e.g., iPhones, tablet screens).

 ## Getting Started